Pomax/browser-based-web-editor/README.md

 Look, it's the web.
 It's 20% HTML, 30% JavaScript, 50% CSS.

-Just change the CSS and it'll look _nothing_ like this if you know what you're going.
+Just change the CSS and it'll look _nothing_ like this if you know what you're doing (or not.
+It's CSS.
+You can make it as dumb or complicated as you want).

 And if you need inspiration: let me remind you that the [CSS Zen Garden](https://csszengarden.com/) exists.

 ## What can we currently do?